cozie-app/cozie-website/blog/2022-11-30-first-blog-post.md

 We just cleaned up the web presence of Cozie.
 There are now three distinct website:
 1. https://www.cozie.app <br/>
-On cozie.app, resrearch using the Cozie framework is featured, and it also links to the websites dedicated to the Cozie frameworks for Apple and Fitbit devices.
+On cozie.app, research using the Cozie framework is featured, and it also links to the websites dedicated to the Cozie frameworks for Apple and Fitbit devices.

 2. https://www.cozie-apple.app <br/>
 cozie-apple.app is the home for all things related to Cozie for Apple.
 It hosts the documentation for Cozie-Apple.